Courchevel 1650 Luxury Ski Chalets

 There are several ski hire shops in resort where you can rent equipment and in some you can also purchase ski wear.
 Many of these shops also offer an in-chalet fitting service and will pick up your skis from your accommodation at the end of your stay for added convenience.

 If you prefer to leave your skis at the snow front, ski lockers are available next to the ESF office.
-These lockers, which accommodate four pairs of skis and boots and provide overnight heating, can be booked daily during off-peak weeks or for a full week during peak times.
-Reservations are not accepted in advance, so you’ll need to book after your arrival in resort.
+These lockers, which can accommodate up to three or five pairs of skis and boots and provide overnight heating, can be booked daily or for a full week.
+Reservations can be made online in advance, so it is a good idea to secure your lockers early to avoid disappointment.
+You can book the lockers via the link HERE.

 For those who are self-catering, there are three supermarkets in the resort for all your essentials, along with a couple of bakeries for fresh morning bread and pastries.
 You can also find local specialty food shops selling cheeses and meats, and they, along with some supermarkets, offer fondue and raclette equipment rentals for a fun night in.
 If you’re driving to the resort, consider stopping at one of the larger supermarkets in Moutiers in the valley below for a wider selection of groceries.